Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 ## Acknowledgments

 - My Mentor Jack Washira for continuous helpful feedback.
-- Tutor support at Code Institute for their support.
+- Tutor support at Code Institute for their great support.
 - Peer to peer support from Code Institute Slack community.

 ### Author